jeungsook/cs135/README.md

 # Welcome to UNLV CS135 Lab!

 Hello!
-This repo was created for the CS135 Lab sections 1011 and 1012 at UNLV but feel free to use it even if you aren't in my sections!
+This page was created for the CS135 Lab sections 1011 and 1012 at UNLV but feel free to use it even if you aren't in my sections!

 Here you'll find lessons on how to program in C++ as well as example projects for you to challenge yourself with!
-Complete code of all projects will be provided so you can compare your code to mine.
+Complete code of all **practice** projects will be provided so you can compare your code to mine (sorry no actual homework answers).

 ### My Info